 The procedures that fall into the new proposal generally affect patients that are already at an increased risk for complications.
 This puts physicians in a difficult situation, as they have far less control over the timing and planning of the surgery.
 As a result, many physicians feel this could jeopardize the fiscal well being of their hospital or practice.

 Pushing back against the new CMS changes will prove to be difficult, as CMS is moving to expand the bundles program even further over the next few years.
 Yet there are ways to help ensure financial success and patient satisfaction.
 By preparing for the bundled payment transition now, hospitals can start to improve outcomes and understand areas for efficiency across the patient journey.

 One such area is the communication between provider and patient during the pre-visit.
-Voice, our patient calling solution, can effectively remind providers to follow-up with 100% of patients alleviating any confusions patients might have with their specific procedure.
+CipherOutreach, our patient outreach solution, empowers providers to follow up with 100% of patients to alleviate any confusions patients might have with their specific procedure.
 This step can prevent any avoidable complications during the surgery.
 Once the surgery has been completed, monitoring a patient’s stay at the hospital is essential.
-With Orchid, our digital rounding solution, providers can easily stay up to date on every patient and his/her needs through automated alerts, notifications, and checklists.
+With CipherRounds, our digital rounding solution, providers can easily stay up to date on every patient and his/her needs through automated alerts, notifications, and checklists.
 When the patient is ready to be discharged, providers are tasked with giving the patient instructions for proper self-care while avoiding readmissions.
-Voice once again can assist nurses or a care management team by ensuring that every patient receives a prompt follow-up call.
+CipherOutreach once again can assist nurses or a care management team by ensuring that every patient receives a prompt follow-up call.

 As the only technology company that delivers a comprehensive bundled payment solution that spans the entire care continuum, we are here to help set you up for success.
 For more information on how we can help you on your bundled payment journey, contact us today.